vivekpandey02/Demo_Ishape_Zenoh_Interoperability_with_CycloneDDS/README.md

       $ mkdir zenoh_demo_ishapes && cd zenoh_demo_ishapes
       $ cmake --build . --config Release

-     Note: please use '--config Debug' if you are using Cyclone DDS debug build to build this iShape application.
+     Note: please use '--config Debug' if you are using zenoh debug build to build this iShape application.

 ### Building on Windows with cmake
 To build the demo you need to have installed a QT5 development environment.
 The following QT5 environment variables has to be set in order to build and run ishapes: